Pinkerton: Time for the U.S. Government to Keep Faith with Those Who Do and Die

 Yes, what happened is killingly painful.

 And yet amidst the tears, we should be clear-eyed about duty.
 Rylee McCollum did his duty to the utmost, as did the other fallen.
-Now we should ensure that Rylee’s whole chain of command—up to the commander-in-chief, Joe Biden, as well as his predecessors—has been doing its duty.
+Now we should ensure that Rylee’s whole chain of command–up to the commander-in-chief, Joe Biden, and his predecessors–have been doing their duty.
 That is, the duty to do everything possible to make sure American troops have the best possible equipment for safety and security.

 As we have seen, in the wake of the 1983 suicide bombing in Lebanon, the U.S. government hopped to it.
 Even in faraway Washington, D.C., the impact was physically transformational.
 And the Department of Defense also made many changes.